Kim Jong Un’s fury after watching North Korea’s new navy destroyer crippled in botched launch

 Western defense analysts noted that the Choe Hyon marked a departure from the aging Soviet-era vessels that dominated the Korean People’s Navy.
 While details remain scarce, satellite imagery and footage suggested the Choe Hyon could share design elements with similar Russian navy ships.

-Lee, the South Korean military spokesperson, said the vessel damaged on Wednesday was thought to be equipped like the Choe Hyon.
+South Korea’s Joint Chiefs of Staff (JCS) spokesperson Lee Sung-joon said the vessel damaged on Wednesday was thought to be equipped like the Choe Hyon.

 Wednesday’s incident could cast doubt on the country’s ability to scale its navy.
 Kim said the damage would be addressed not only through technical repairs, but political accountability.